QUANTUM INFORMATION/QUANTUM COMPUTING

 Notes for the course

-The lectures loosely follow a well known book: S. Stenholm and K.-A. Suominen: Quantum
+There is a book, S. Stenholm and K.-A. Suominen: Quantum

 For supplementary reading at an easy-to-follow level see for instance J. R. Price: An Introduction